nimiq/qr-creator/README.md

-# Low-weight beautiful QR Code lib
+# Low-weight lib for beautiful QR Codes
 This library is a trimmed down version of (https://larsjung.de/jquery-qrcode/ Lars Jung's jQuery.qrcode library) which generates beautiful QR Codes.
 Lars Jung's library makes use of (https://github.com/kazuhikoarase/qrcode-generator QR Code Generator).
 All parts are licensed under the MIT License.

 ## API